-- \ Sexual Identity
+- Sexual Identity

-- \ Child trafficking
+- Child trafficking

-- \ Controlled drugs administration and storage
+- Controlled drugs administration and storage

-- \ Self- harm
+- Self-harm

-- \ Understanding autism
+- Understanding autism

-- \ Understanding Learning difficulties
+- Understanding Learning difficulties

-- \ Youth justice
+- Youth justice

-- \ Cyber bullying
+- Cyberbullying

-- \ Mindfulness
+- Mindfulness

-- \ Epilepsy
+- Epilepsy

-- \ Alcohol and Substance Misuse
+- Alcohol and Substance Misuse

-- \ Mental Health
+- Mental Health

-- \ Radicalisation
+- Radicalisation

-- \ Gang and Group Offending
+- Gang and Group Offending

-- \ Harmful Sexual Behaviours
+- Harmful Sexual Behaviours

-- \ Makaton training
+- Makaton training

-8.4 Supervision of the team and team meetings.
+8.4 Supervision of the team and team meetings

-Running alongside the induction package, new team members receive one to one formal supervision every fortnight, during their first 3 months of employment, they will then have their 3-month probation and will be down to the discretion of the team member and the manager if supervisions are to move to once a month or continue to be fortnightly until their 6-month probation meeting.
+Running alongside the induction package, new team members receive one-to-one formal supervision every fortnight, during their first 3 months of employment, they will then have their 3-month probation and will be down to the discretion of the team member and the manager if supervisions are to move to once a month or continue to be fortnightly until their 6-month probation meeting.
 The management team provide 'Informal' supervision as and when it is required, which can be requested by both the team member and/or the manager.
-After their 6-month probation the team member will be given monthly supervisions.
-The team are supervised by the manager or shift leader.
+After their 6-month probation, the team member will be given monthly supervision.
+The team is supervised by the manager or shift leader.
 All adults are appraised annually.
-Areas of training required, or skills needed to be developed are formulated into a personal development plan, which is reviewed during supervisions.
+Areas of training required, or skills needed to be developed are formulated into a personal development plan, which is reviewed during supervision.

-The Manager is supervised regularly by the Area Manager, during the first 3-6 months of being in post the new manager will receive fortnightly supervisions and then monthly supervisions.
+The Manager is supervised regularly by the Regional Manager, during the first 3-6 months of being in post the new manager will receive fortnightly supervision and then 6 weekly supervisions.

 Further support is provided through team meetings and handovers.
 Team meetings take place monthly and handover meetings occur daily at shift changes to maintain the continuity of care.
 During team meetings, the team discusses the children in our care and how improvements can be made to support positive outcomes for the children and to ensure the team is working cohesively.
-Group supervision can be requested for the team from the Quality assurance advisor, if needed.
+Group supervision can be requested for the team from the Quality assurance advisor if needed.

-8.5 Electronic or mechanical means of surveillance used within Forza House
+8.5 Electronic or mechanical means of surveillance used within Luna House